lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 In the C target, the value of a time instant or interval is an integer specifying a number of nanoseconds.
 An instant is the number of nanoseconds that have elapsed since January 1, 1970.
 An interval is the difference between two instants.
 When an LF program starts executing, logical time is (normally) set to the instant provided by the operating system.
 (On some embedded platforms without real-time clocks, it will be set instead to zero.)

-Time in the C target is a `long long`, which is (normally) a 64 bit signed number.
+Time in the C target is a `int64_t`, which is a 64-bit signed number.
 Since a 64-bit number has a limited range, this measure of time instants will overflow in approximately the year 2262.
 For better code clarity, two types are defined in [tag.h](https://github.com/lf-lang/reactor-c/blob/main/core/tag.h), `instant_t` and `interval_t`, which you can use for time instants and intervals respectively.
-These are both equivalent to `long long`, but using those types will insulate your code against changes and platform-specific customizations.
+These are both equivalent to `int64_t`, but using those types will insulate your code against changes and platform-specific customizations.

 Lingua Franca uses a superdense model of time.
-A reaction is invoked at a logical **tag**, a struct consists of a `time` value (an `instant_t`, which is a `long long`) and a `microstep` value (a `microstep_t`, which is an unsigned `int`).
+A reaction is invoked at a logical **tag**, a struct consisting of a `time` value (an `instant_t`, which is a `int64_t`) and a `microstep` value (a `microstep_t`, which is an `uint32_t`).
 The tag is guaranteed to not increase during the execution of a reaction.
 Outputs produced by a reaction have the same tag as the inputs, actions, or timers that trigger the reaction, and hence are **logically simultaneous**.

 The time structs and functions for working with time are defined in [tag.h](https://github.com/lf-lang/reactor-c/blob/main/core/tag.h).
 The most useful functions are:

 - `tag_t lf_tag()`: Get the current tag at which this reaction has been invoked.
+- `int lf_tag_compare(tag_t, tag_t)`: Compare two tags, returning -1, 0, or 1 for less than, equal, and greater than.
 - `instant_t lf_time_logical()`: Get the current logical time (the first part of the current tag).
 - `interval_t lf_time_logical_elapsed()`: Get the logical time elapsed since program start.
-- `int lf_tag_compare(tag_t, tag_t)`: Compare two tags, returning -1, 0, or 1 for less than, equal, and greater than.

 There are also some useful functions for accessing physical time: